subaklab/px4_user_guide/en/assembly/standard_connections_vtol_quad.md

-# Standard VTOL Connections
+# VTOL Motor/Servo Connections

+This topic defines the standard motor/and servo output connections for various types of VTOL vehicle supported by PX4.

+> **Caution** It is assumed that your pusher/puller motor uses an ESC with an integrated BEC which means power will be supplied to the Pixhawk on AUX5.
+If not, you will need to setup a 5V BEC to connect to one of the free Pixhawk ports.
+Failure to do so will result in nonfunctional servos.

+For airframe-specific documentation and build instructions see [VTOL Framebuilds](./framebuild_vtol/README.md).

+## QuadPlane

-This document shows the connections for a standard VTOL setup (also referred to as a QuadPlane).
+The connections for a QuadPlane VTOL are listed below.
 For airframe specific documentation and build instructions see [VTOL Framebuilds](./framebuild_vtol/README.md).

-## Pixhawk Connections
+### Pixhawk Connections

-Pixhawk Port | Connection
+Port | Connection
 --- | ---
 MAIN 1   | Quad motor 1
 MAIN 2   | Quad motor 2